-I had two extra plain white doors leftover and stored in the basement and had an epiphany one day with an idea of what I wanted to do.
+I had two extra plain white doors left over and stored in the basement and had an epiphany one day with an idea of what I wanted to do.

-dresser makeover with faux peel and stick grasscloth wallpaper
+DIY grasscloth dresser makeover with peel-and-stick wallpaper

 This post may contain affiliate links from which I will earn a commission at no extra cost to you.